oat-sa/taohub-user-guide/User Guide 3.2/Interactions/hottext-interaction.md

 # Hottext Interaction

->The Hottext Interaction gives Test-Takers the opportunity to demonstrate their knowledge by showing, among several selections within a body of text, a specific type of word or phrase (e.g. a grammatically incorrect element, misspelling, main character in a story, capital city).
+>The Hottext Interaction gives Test-takers the opportunity to demonstrate their knowledge by showing, among several selections within a body of text, a specific type of word or phrase (e.g. a grammatically incorrect element, misspelling, main character in a story, capital city).

 [![Hottext Interaction](https://img.youtube.com/vi/BcG-vjaRuok/hqdefault.jpg)](https://youtube.com/watch?v=BcG-vjaRuok&rel=0 "Hottext Interaction")